sefinek24/cleverbot-console/README.md

 <div align="center">
-    <h1>🤖・CleverBOT in your console・🤖</h1>
+    <h1>🤖・CleverBOT in Your Console・🤖</h1>
     <p>
         This module allows you to chat with Cleverbot through the command line.<br>
-    Get to know your new friend and have a chat with them! 😄
+        Meet your new friend and have a chat with them! 😄
     </p>
     <a href="https://www.npmjs.com/package/cleverbot-console" target="_blank" title="cleverbot-console - npm" style="text-decoration:none">
         <img src="https://img.shields.io/npm/dt/cleverbot-console.svg?maxAge=3600" alt="npm downloads">